 5.11 purchases inventory from a vendor who is a related party to 5.11 through one of the executive officers of 5.11 via the executive's 40% ownership interest in the vendor.
-During the three months ended March 31, 2019, 5.11 purchased approximately \$1.3 million in inventory from the vendor.
+During the six months ended June 30, 2019, 5.11 purchased approximately \$2.1 million in inventory from the vendor.

-Subsequent Event - Profit Allocation Payments
+Profit Allocation Payments

-The sale of Manitoba Harvest in February 2019 qualified as a Sale Event under the Company's LLC Agreement.
-During the second quarter of 2019, the Company declared a distribution to the Allocation Member in connection with the Sale Event of Manitoba Harvest of \$7.7 million.
-This distribution will be paid in the second quarter of 2019.
+The sale of Manitoba Harvest in February 2019 and Clean Earth in June 2019 each qualified as a Sale Event under the Company's LLC Agreement.
+During the second quarter of 2019, the Company declared a distribution to the Allocation Member in connection with the Sale Event of Manitoba Harvest of \$7.7 million which was paid in the second quarter of 2019.
 The profit allocation distribution was calculated based on the portion of the gain on sale related to the Closing Date Consideration, less the loss on sale of shares that were received as part of the Closing Consideration.
 An additional profit allocation distribution related to the Sale Event of Manitoba Harvest will be declared subsequent to receipt of the Deferred Consideration in August 2019.
+During the third quarter of 2019, the Company declared a distribution to the Allocation Member in connection with the Sale Event of Clean Earth of \$43.3 million which will be paid in the third quarter of 2019.